Elehiggle/Claude3MattermostChatbot/README.md

 ## Features

-- Responds to messages mentioning "@chatbot" or direct messages
+- Responds to messages mentioning "@chatbot" (or rather the chatbot's username) or direct messages
 - Extracts text content from links shared in the messages
 - Supports the **Vision API** for describing images provided as URLs within the chat message
 - Maintains context of the conversation within a thread